Boylan Heights: Project 303 DIY Skatepark and Memorial

+While the park was inspired by the local "DIY" culture of the former Graveside DIY, an unsanctioned park that operated in Raleigh until its closure on December 31, 2023, Project 303 is distinct in its specific focus as a "secret sanctuary" and a place for memorialization.

 In Media

 Boylan Heights was explored in the book Everything Sings: Maps for a Narrative Atlas which maps the neighborhood in unusual ways.
 Maps include the location of jack-o'-lanterns on porches, radio waves permeating the air, the light from street lamps, and other attributes of Boylan Heights that cannot be mapped in a traditional way.
 The book was written by resident and critical cartographer Denis Wood.

 Indy pop/rock band and Raleigh nativities, The Connells named their second album Boylan Heights after the neighborhood in 1987.